TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/julia/index.md

 {% endraw %}

-Fibonacci in Julia was written by:
+[Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Julia](https://sampleprograms.io/languages/julia) was written by:

 - Michael King
 - Jeremy Grifski

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 16 2019 10:06:37.
 The solution was first committed on Oct 12 2018 13:55:57.
 As a result, documentation below may be outdated.